Is my project eligible for a grant?

 My previous project is not yet complete.
 May I apply for a new grant?

-We will accept a new grant application only after receiving a satisfactory report from your previous grant in the same category.
-Generally, this will be a final report.
-In some cases, we may accept an interim report.
-Please contact your Grants Associate to determine required reporting.
-If you have an outstanding grant in one category, you may apply for grants in other categories.
-For example, if you have an outstanding One-Time Community Grant, you may apply for a Professional Development Grant but not a new One-Time Community Grant.
+We will accept a new grant application only after receiving a satisfactory final report from your previous grant in the same granting program.
+If you have an outstanding grant in one program, you may apply for grants in other programs.
+For example, if you have an outstanding One-Time Community Grant, you may apply for a Professional Development Grant, but not a new One-Time Community Grant.

 Applying for a grant